 Source: U.S. Bureau of Labor Statistics

 A bachelor's degree is commonly required, but some employers prefer a master's degree in computer science, information science or a related field.
 Employers also want to see at least 3 years of IT experience, with 5 to 10 years of experience for upper-level positions.
 The skills needed as an IT specialist include analytical, organizational, leadership, communication and decision-making skills.
-You need familiarity with project management software, customer management software, server operating systems, web platform development software and language platforms, like Microsoft SQL, C++ and Perl.
+You need familiarity with project management software, customer management software, server operating systems, and web platform development software.
 You should also be capable of using computer equipment, such as servers and network analyzers.
 While certification is voluntary, it is common within the field.

 Steps to Becoming an IT Specialist

 The following are steps you can take to become an IT specialist:

 The BLS maintains that a bachelor's degree in a computer-related field is the most common requirement for becoming an IT specialist.
 Relevant majors include computer science, information systems and software engineering.
 Students in bachelor degree programs generally start by gaining a solid foundation in mathematics, science and engineering.
 They build a broad knowledge of computer science subjects in courses in data structures, numerical analysis, data management and programming languages.

 Take advantage of computer laboratory resources.
 Institutions that offer computer science programs may also offer sophisticated computer labs for students.
 You should take advantage of these resources and the opportunity to get hands-on experience with the programs and software that are taught in classes and used in day-to-day operations of an IT specialist.